artakhak/IoC.Configuration/docs/sample-files/xml-configuration-template.rst

         <!--
            This is a simple sample configuration file to use with IoC.Configuration library.
            Some elements and attributes in this XML file should be modified per specific project.
-           For more complete example, look at files IoCConfiguration1.xml and IoCConfiguration2.xml in test project IoC.Configuration.Tests (the test project will be Github.com soon).
+           For more complete example, look at files IoCConfiguration_Overview.xml and some ther configuration files in test project
+           IoC.Configuration.Tests at https://github.com/artakhak/IoC.Configuration/tree/master/IoC.Configuration.Tests.

            The XML configuration file is validated against schema file IoC.Configuration.Schema.2F7CE7FF-CB22-40B0-9691-EAC689C03A36.xsd, which can be found in folder IoC.Cnfiguration.Content in output directory.